-4. School Climate and Culture

-- a.
+- d.
+Collaborative Management Coordinating Committee (CMCC)-The parties are committed to working with the other unions to provide oversight for collaborative problem solving in MCPS.
+A multi-stakeholder committee will support the ADC with this work.
+The vice presidents of the three employee organizations will co-chair this committee.
+The job description of these three vice presidents will include the work of the committee as part of their ongoing duties and responsibilities.
+The initial work will be to develop an action plan to address opportunities to improve the coordination and alignment of the collaborative problem-solving initiatives in MCPS.
+This committee also will monitor the implementation of the Alternative Dispute Resolution Program. - MCEA and the Board of Education also are committed to sustaining the relationships between the parties through committees that have been established in other parts of this agreement, such as the following: - a.
+Labor Management Collaboration Committee - b.
+Professional Growth System Implementation Team and Peer Assistance and Review Panel - c.
+Joint Employees Benefits Committee (JEBC) - 4.
+School Climate and Culture - a.
 The ADC shall be tasked with addressing concerns about schools and other work sites with climate issues.
-The ADC shall take appropriate steps to deescalate situations in schools or other work sites and collaborate with representatives of the other unions and the appropriate MCPS office to resolve issues quickly, at the lowest level possible.
-This may require providing resources and support to schools and work sites to help them address their climate issues.
+The ADC shall take appropriate steps to deescalate situations in schools or other work sites and to collaborate with representatives of the other unions and the appropriate MCPS office to resolve issues quickly, at the lowest level possible.
+This may require providing resources and supports to schools and work sites to help them address their climate issues.
 Upon notification by the MCEA president that existing structures intended to resolve climate issues are not successful at resolving a specific situation, MCEA and MCPS shall meet to create a specific plan to address and resolve that situation.
-This meeting shall take place within ten (10) business days of MCPS's receipt of the notification. - b.
-The parties agree to use annual surveys that provide important feedback to offices and schools. - c.
+This meeting shall take place within ten business days of MCPS' receipt of the notification. - b.
+The parties agree to using annual surveys that provide important feedback to offices and schools. - c.
 The survey will be used jointly by all parties to identify successful practices and areas for improvement.
-These surveys should be considered important feedback. - d.
+These surveys should be considered important feedback.

+- d.
 There is an understanding from all parties that these surveys are important and an expectation that they should be completed by all staff.
 Time shall be provided during the workday for employees to complete surveys.
 The questions on these surveys shall be reviewed by all parties on a regular basis to be certain they are updated to reflect changes in MCPS. - e.
-Unit members will have web-based access to both summary data and specific item analysis for the Staff Survey of the School/Office Environment for their work site, provided there is a sufficient response rate to report out valid data. - 5.
+Unit members will have web-based access to both summary data and specific item analysis for the Staff Survey of the School/Office Environment for their work site, provided there was a sufficient response rate to report out valid data. - 5.
 The Board is committed to the principle of employees having meaningful participation in decision making at all levels of our school system.
-To that end, the parties agree to the formation of a joint work group, including all three (3) MCPS employee unions and the administration, to determine ways in which such participation can best be achieved in nonschool-based departments and offices.
+To that end, the parties agree to the formation of a joint work group, including all three MCPS employee unions and the administration to determine ways in which such participation can best be achieved in non-school-based departments and offices.
 The findings of the work group shall be reported back to the ADC committee for final consideration.